 To be an accounts clerk you should:

-If you would like to know anything about Finance Clerk that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming a finance clerk that does not appear on Hotcourses, further information can be found below.

 International Association of Book-Keepers (IAB)